-What is Economics
+What is Economics – Study of the Production

 Simply stating, Economics is the study of the production and consumption of goods and the transfer of wealth to produce and obtain those goods.
 It helps in explaining how people interact within markets to get what they want or achieve certain goals.
 Economics is a driving force of human interaction, hence studying it often reveals why people and governments behave in particular ways.

 People often use their resources to improve their welfare and well-being.
-Well-being includes the satisfaction they gain from the products and services, time spent in leisure and with family, community as well as in jobs, and the security and services provided by the government.
+Well-being includes the satisfaction they gain from the products and services, time spent in leisure and with family, community as well as in jobs and the security and services provided by the government.

 In short, economics includes the study of labor, land, investments, money, income, and production, and taxes and government expenditures.
 Thus various economists measure well-being, to learn how it may increase over time, and to evaluate the well-being of the rich and the poor.
 The most well-known book in economics is the “Inquiry into the Nature and Causes of The Wealth of Nations”, which is written by Adam Smith.
-Although the behavior of individuals is important, economics also reports the collective behavior of businesses, industries, governments and countries.
+Although the behavior of individuals is important, economics also reports the collective behavior of businesses, industries, governments, and countries.
 Microeconomics is thinking about how individuals make decisions.
-Macroeconomics on the other hand considers aggregate outcomes.
+Macroeconomics, on the other hand, considers aggregate outcomes.
 These two viewpoints are essential in understanding most economic phenomena.

 Career in Economics